 Are 3 ounces of aluminium really needed to make a good cup of coffee?

-One thing is the waste capsule-based coffee entails, another is how aluminium production affects the environment, and whether 3 grams of aluminium is really needed to make a good cup of coffee?
+The waste capsule-based coffee entails another is how aluminium production affects the environment, and whether 3 grams of aluminium is really needed to make a good coffee cup?

 To put this in perspective: The consumption of 10 companies with 40 employees drinking capsule-based coffee, (based on 3 cups per employee per day) equals one ton of aluminium.